dashincubator/dash-incubator-app/rules.md

 #### 3.2.2 Claiming a Specification Task Reward

-Once a specification task is complete you can claim a reward for the work that will then be assessed by an Admin by following the [Claims Process](#).
+Once a specification task is finished you can claim a reward for the work that will then be assessed by an Admin by following the [Claims Process](#).

 ## 3.3 Projects